 25. Which authority the pensioner should approach for redressal of his/ her grievances?

 A pensioner can initially approach the concerned Branch Manager and, thereafter, the Head Office of the concerned bank for redressal of his/her complaint.
 They can also approach the Banking Ombudsman of the concerned State in terms of Banking Ombudsman Scheme 2006 of the Reserve Bank of India (details available at the Bank’s website www.rbi.org.in) This is applicable only in respect of complaints relating to services rendered by banks.
 For other issues, the complainant will have to approach the respective pension sanctioning authority.

 26. Where can a pensioner get information about the changes in the pension/Dearness Relief or any pension related issue?

 The pensioner can visit the Official Website of the concerned Government Department as also Reserve Bank of India Website (www.rbi.org.in) to get the information about pension related issues.

 27. Whether a pensioner is entitled for any compensation from the agency banks for delayed credit of pension/ arrears of pension?

 Yes.
 A Pensioner is entitled for compensation for delayed credit of pension/arrears thereof at the fixed rate 8% and the same would be credited to the pensioner's account automatically by the bank on the same day when the bank affords delayed credit of such pension / arrears etc without any claim from the pensioner.

-These FAQs are issued by the Reserve Bank of India (Bank) for information and general guidance purposes only.
-The Bank will not be held responsible for actions taken and/or decisions made on the basis of the same.
-For clarifications or interpretations, if any, the readers are requested to be guided by the relevant circulars and notifications issued from time to time by the Bank and the Government.
+These FAQs are issued by the Reserve Bank of India (The Reserve Bank) for information and general guidance purposes only.
+The Reserve Bank will not be held responsible for actions taken and/or decisions made on the basis of the same.
+For clarifications or interpretations, if any, readers are requested to be guided by the relevant circulars and notifications issued from time to time by the Reserve Bank and the Government.